sbmlteam/libsbml/README.txt

   layer.
 Both ModelHistory and CVTerm follow the general libSBML format of providing getters and setters for each variable stored within the class.

-* Interfaces for C, C++, C#, Java, Python, Perl, MATLAB, Ruby and Octave.
-The C and C++ interfaces are implemented natively; the Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.

 * Support for compressed SBML files.
 If an SBML file name ends in .gz, .zip or .bz2, libSBML will automatically uncompress the file upon reading it.
 Similarly, if the file to be written has one of those extensions, libSBML will write it out in compressed form.

+* Parser abstraction layer.
+LibSBML relies on third-party XML parser libraries, but thanks to its implementation of a custom abstraction layer (named LIBLAX), libSBML can use any of the three most popular XML parser libraries: Expat, Apache Xerces-C++, and Libxml2.
+  LibSBML provides identical functionality and checking of XML syntax is now available no matter which one is used.
+SBML Documents are parsed and manipulated in the Unicode codepage for efficiency;
+  however, strings are transcoded to the local code page for SBML structures.

+* Small memory footprint and fast runtime.
+The parser is event-based (SAX2) and loads SBML data into C++ structures that mirror the SBML specification.

+* Interfaces for C, C++, C#, Java, Python, Perl, MATLAB, Ruby and Octave.
+The C and C++ interfaces are implemented natively; the Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.

 * Well tested: version 3.0.0 has over 1280 unit tests and 5800
   individual assertions.
 The entire library was written using the